hirak99/video-summarizer/README.md

 ### Manual Labeling

-Manual labels are done using https://github.com/hirak99/video-annotator.
+Manual labels are done using [Video Annotator](https://github.com/hirak99/video-annotator).

-See the constants in video_annotations_manager.py to understand where the labels are stored, what should be the user for labeling and what should be the names.
+See the constants in [manual_labels_manager.py](./src/video_summarizer/utils/manual_labels_manager.py) for conventions used (e.g. where the labels are stored, etc.).

-If you are not using manual labels, set the constant there to disable attempting to look up the labels.

 ### Local LLM Inference
 For running local LLM models, following additional steps are required.

-Skip if you don't need local infernce, e.g if you only use cloud-based LLMs.
+Skip if you don't need local infernce, and if you plan to use cloud-based LLMs.

 ```sh
 sudo apt install cmake libcurl4-openssl-dev